ganeshutah/Jove/README.md

  Update of 8/21/18: For Windows users, the Jove repo provided should work fine without changes!

  But we have ended up copying the jove/ directory and lex.py as well as yacc.py into all the directories that need them.
-This is code-replication, and we may go back to our "old instructions".
+I know, this is ugly, and causes code-replication.
+But in a class setting, we found that "idiot-proof" methods such as this often help students at all levels and having machines of all types.

- The old instructions to windows users is included [AT THE END] (#obsolete-but-perhaps-interesting).
-It consisted of using symbolic links etc. It is a pain, so we have moved away from this.
+ The old instructions to windows users is included [AT THE END] (#obsolete-but-perhaps-interesting) under "Obsolete but perhaps interesting".
+It consisted of using symbolic links etc. It is a pain to create symbolic links in Windows (requires Admin privileges), and so we have moved away from this.
- But look at that section if you are curious.
+ But look at that section if you are curious, and want to adapt to that style (much less code replication).

 ## Begin by taking a few tutorials

+ Take the First\_Jove\_Tutorial to a sufficient degree.

+ Then,
- Begin by taking tutorials from the **tutorials** directory.
+ begin by taking tutorials from the **tutorials** directory.
  This directory contains [.ipynb] notebooks that have embedded Youtube links.
-The
+The section
- [Jove Tutorials are described in detail here] (#jove-tutorials-are-described-in-detail-here).
+ [Jove Tutorials are described in detail here] (#jove-tutorials-are-described-in-detail-here) (below) can be quite helpful.

- Just go to this directory and type 'jupyter notebook' and execute the cells in tutorial notebooks you see here.
+ Just go to the notebooks/tutorial directory and type 'jupyter notebook' and execute the cells in tutorial notebooks you see here.

 ## Learn Jove's markdown syntax for creating well-documented machines

-While drawing is a good way to create small machines, larger machines are like assembly code: you must create them with good documentation and well-chosen state names.
+While drawings (consisting of directed graphs of nodes and edges) are a good way to create small machines, larger machines are best created in a textual syntax.

+All the machines we create in Jove are really like assembly code; in order to make them readable, **easily gradeable**, maintainable, and mistake-free, you must create them with good documentation and well-chosen state names.
 For this, we provide a convenient markdown syntax.

-* Learn this syntax by running notebooks/driver/Drive_md2mc.ipynb
+* Learn this syntax by running notebooks/driver/Drive\_md2mc.ipynb

-* Learn the construction of a mini-compiler including lexer and parser for parsing the markdown syntax and turning them into Jove's internal representation (structs) by a parser present in notebooks/src/Def_md2mc.ipynb.
-This is what is driven by notebooks/driver/Drive_md2mc.ipynb.
+* Learn the construction of a mini-compiler including lexer and parser for parsing the markdown syntax and turning them into Jove's internal representation (structs) by a parser present in notebooks/src/Def\_md2mc.ipynb.
+This is what is driven by notebooks/driver/Drive\_md2mc.ipynb.

 ## Other Directory Contents